billg-splunk/spring-petclinic/readme.md

 The exercise and instructions below were created using an Ubuntu VM (18.04), but any compatible Ubuntu (debian) distro should work.

-If you are planning to run this exercise locally, in a lab format, we recommend Multipass (XXXXXXXX) or VirtualBox (XXXXXXX).
+If you are planning to run this exercise locally, in a lab format, we recommend Multipass ([https://multipass.run/](https://multipass.run/)) or VirtualBox ([https://www.virtualbox.org/](https://www.virtualbox.org/)).
 While we do not cover VM creation here, there are plenty of resources available with detailed instructions on a number of websites.
 A VM with 2GB, 1vCPU and 15gb HD should be able to handle it.

 The VM needs to have access to the the internet for both downloading installers as well as sending the telemetry to the Splunk endpoints

 ### 2. Splunk Observability Cloud Account

 Another Pre-requisitite is access to the Splunk Observability Cloud.
 You should check with your team members and account admins in order to get credentials.
-In case you don't have an account and want to run a trial, you can create your account here: XXXXXXXXXXXXXXXX
+In case you don't have an account and want to run a trial, you can create your account here: [https://www.splunk.com/en_us/observability/o11y-cloud-free-trial.html](https://www.splunk.com/en_us/observability/o11y-cloud-free-trial.html)

 ### 3. Basic Console (Shell) knowledge
 Lastly, this exercise requires basic knowledge and familiarity with using a shell console, running commands and editing configuration files (we are use vi here, you can use whatever editor you prefer).
 If you never tried that out, we recommend reading a bit around linux shell and commands/editors.